khaledelemam/ATMProject/phase1/src/main/java/atm/readme.txt

 * must log in before running any admin tasks *
     > password: 123
+    > set date if the date did not show in the home screen

 --- How to register as a user ---